FaFre/WebLibre/README.md

   </a>
 </p>

-> **📱 Early Access**
+> **Early Access**
+>
 > WebLibre is under active development with frequent updates and new features.
-The browser is production-capable for early adopters who value privacy and are willing to help shape its future.
+The current focus is on feature development, so don't be surprised if there are some janks here and there.
+Although quite a few use the browser as a daily driver already, be aware of breaking changes!

 ## Join the WebLibre Community

-**Your voice matters.** Since WebLibre respects your privacy by design—no tracking, no telemetry—we depend on community feedback to improve.
+**Your voice matters.** WebLibre is a privacy oriented project and we don't believe in tracking or telemetry.
+That's why we decided to depend (the old school way) on community feedback to improve, whcih is taken very seriously!

 Here's how you can get involved:

 - **[Feedback Platform](https://feedback.weblibre.eu/)** - Vote on features, share ideas, and help prioritize development
 - **[Matrix Chat](https://matrix.to/#/#weblibre:unredacted.org)** - Get support, discuss ideas, and connect with other users